Gov’t wants a new 911-like number just for suicide hotline

 NEW YORK — With suicides on the rise , the U.S. government wants to make the national crisis hotline easier to reach.

-FCC Chairman Ajit Pai says he intends to start the process to make that happen.
+FCC Chairman Ajit Pai said he intends to start the months-long process to make that happen.

+The government’s action comes as suicide rates have increased across the U.S. over the past two decades, and dramatically so — by more than 30% — in half of U.S. states, according to the Centers for Disease Control and Prevention.
+There were 45,000 deaths in 2016.

+The new, shorter number would likely lead to more calls, which in turn would mean more expenses for crisis centers already struggling to keep up .
+The FCC estimates that if the number of calls to the hotline doubled, centers would need an extra $50 million a year to handle the increase.

 Copyright 2019 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.